Force over Distance: Chapter 18

 //Do it again,// Rush demanded. //Slower.//

-Again, Young pulled the scientist in and down.
-This time, he leaned a little harder into the wind of Rush’s running thoughts, trying to create a predictable pressure.
+Again, Young grounded the scientist.
+This time, he leaned a little harder into the wind of Rush’s running thoughts, creating a predictable pressure.
 He moved methodically through each muscle group.
 He slowed it down.
 Took it deeper.

-When their breathing had fallen into a matched rhythm, Young slowly readjusted his grip on the cup.
-Rush mirrored his motion, but still, Young could feel resistances he couldn’t quite map.
-This time, instead of letting them slide, he showed them to Rush.
+When their breathing fell into a matched rhythm, Young readjusted his grip on the cup.
+Rush mirrored him, but, still, Young felt resistances he couldn’t quite map.
+Instead of letting them slide, he showed them to Rush.

 He got a wave of fascinated surprise from the scientist.
 And then—

 All resistance vanished.
-As if Rush had swept a chessboard clean.
+As if Rush’d swept a chessboard clean.

-//You can break out of this, right?// Young projected forcefully, cracking them free of the running loop.
+//You can break out of this, right?// Young projected forcefully enough to crack them free of the running loop.

-//Not only can I break out,// Rush replied, his eyes and his thoughts carrying a satisfied, semi-fascinated gloss. //I think once you set it up, I can reverse the dynamic.
-You may need to participate in the reversal, it’s hard to tell.//
+//Not only can I break out,// Rush replied, his eyes and his thoughts carrying a satisfied, semi-fascinated gloss. //I think once you’ve set it up, I can reverse the dynamic.
+Y’may need to participate in the reversal; it’s hard to tell.//

 //Meaning you lead, I follow?//